 If you answered “YES” to three or more of these questions then you probably are a good candidate for a robotic welding system.
 Automation of welding operations takes a lot of work.
 It is not as simple as buying the system and putting it in place.
 There is a learning curve.
 Don’t get to ambitious with your first cell.
 Start small.
 Crawl before you walk.
 Make sure you have plenty of support from your vendor and the manufacturer of the equipment, you’re going to need it.

-Once you have your system installed and all the bugs have been worked out you can expect that following:
+Once you have your system installed and all the bugs have been worked out you can expect the following:

 – Increase productivity by a minimum of 100% on the parts being robotically welded